robbibt/CV/README.md

 * *Quality assurance/tester:* Tested and provided end-user feedback on GIS functionality of the Federated Archaeological Information Management System Project (FAIMS) Android software application

 **Tundzha Regional Archaeological Project, Bulgaria** / 2011
-* *Geoscience field/research assistant:* Led a geoscience team on an independent research project collecting soil samples across extensive and unfamiliar terrain in rural Bulgaria.
-Analysed data using geospatial models and spatial statistical techniques
+* *Geoscience field/research assistant:* Worked collaboratively with an international team of environmental scientists, GIS specialists and landscape archaeologists, and designed and conducted a multi-disciplinary geoarchaeological project involving extensive field work aimed at studying the paleoenvironmental landscape of an archaeologically significant region of central Bulgaria

 ## Awards and scholarships